Our Customer Charter

 Providing you with a contact at Miller Homes who deal with your queries

 At every stage, we will provide you with a contact at Miller Homes who will deal with your queries or concerns.
 We promise to answer your questions as fully and as promptly as we can.
-We promise also to give you full details of any choices or options available, and allow you time to consider them.

 Keeping you safe on site visits